pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "He had strong hands and sharp eyes.
 His calm voice shook my heart.
 My life was dull and lifeless before he came in to it.
 He gave me a purpose.
 He gave me Love.
 He gave me you," she went on.
 I listened to her with all the care in my heart, even though I've heard the same story more times than I could count.
 Wasn't I the only thing that was left of him for her?

-"Galvarino, your dad," she said softly—her heart gazing into the abyss, "he was the bravest man I've ever met.
+"Galvarino, your dad," she said softly—her gaze drifting into the abyss, "he was the bravest man I've ever met.
 Came from the wild blood of Veridia.
 The same blood that flows in you.
 No wonder you're so full of courage, Love."
 She called me Love, the same thing that she called him.
 Her soft fingers ran through my hair.
 I sensed so much love flowing from her fingers.

 "I wished I were as brave as you and your dad," she confessed with a heavy heart.